B48D81EFCC/esphome-epever-xtra-n-series/README.md

-# esphome-epever-xtra-n-series
+# Epever XTRA N Series MPPT Solar Charger ESPHome config
-Read from and write to a Epever XTRA N Series MPPT Solar Charger using ESPHome
+Read measurement values from the MPPT Solar Charger and write configuration values to the Solar Charger via RS485 (Modbus) using ESPHome.
+Tested with Epever XTRA4415N.